 Let me be the first to say, “Welcome to the world of OVERSPENDING”.

-Your pay raise will give you about $2700 bucks after taxes and such, and if you don’t follow through on your spending plans (we’ll revisit those) and instead decide for this year to keep living in the same way, and instead put that $2700 in the bank how much farther are you ahead?
+Your pay raise will give you about $2700 bucks after taxes and such, and if you don’t follow through on your spending plans (we’ll revisit those) and instead decide for this year to keep living in the same way and put that $2700 in the bank how much farther are you ahead?
 I think that is pretty simple.
-Each month you put $225 away into a savings vehicle.
+Each month, you put $225 away into a savings vehicle.
 This saving will act like the tension arm, picking up the slack that this extra money puts in your financial common sense, and helps you to save more.

-Oh and all that spending you were thinking about?
+All that spending you were thinking about?

-- The car will be at least $2500 a year or so, and that is without your insurance increase
+- The car will be at least $2500 a year or so, and that is without your insurance increase.

 - Doubling your rent, hmmm… another $2400 say